kubevious/kubevious/README.md

 ![RBAC Shared ServiceAccount](https://github.com/kubevious/media/raw/master/screens/rbac-2.png)

 Just like in case of ConfigMaps, the ServiceAccounts, Roles and Bindings can be marked with "Shared-By" flag.
-That would mean that the SercieAccount, Role or Binding is used elsewhere, and any changes to would affect other applications as well.
+That would mean that the ServiceAccount, Role or Binding is used elsewhere, and any changes to would affect other applications as well.

 # Authors
 Everyone is welcome to contribute.
 See [CONTRIBUTING] for instructions on how to contribute.